ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 ### Create New Institution

-Remember above, where we noted whether or not an instiution existed on `obis.institution_codes` or if it was a new institution?
-This cell is our oppourunity to add any institutions, if they are new.
+Remember above, where we noted whether or not an institution existed on `obis.institution_codes` or if it was a new institution?
+This cell is our opportunity to add any institutions if they are new.
 If all institutions (for each contact, plus for the project as a whole) exist, then you can skip this cell.

 To run the cell, you will need to complete:
 1. a short-code for the institution (ex: DAL)